ESMValGroup/ESMValTool_Tutorial/index.md

 date: '`r format(Sys.time(), "%d %B, %Y")`'
 ---

-This tutorial is built to teach you how to use ESMValTool.
+This tutorial helps you to use ESMValTool.

 The Earth System Model Evaluation Tool (ESMValTool) is a community developed software toolkit that aims to facilitate the diagnosis and evaluation of the causes and effects of model biases and inter-model spread within the CMIP model